A National Sales Tax Would Help the Middle Class

 Recommended Blog Articles

-Watching the Presidential & VP Debates on TV & Online
+How to Watch the Democratic Presidential Primary Debates on TV and Online

 Instituting a national sales tax has been debated, albeit halfheartedly, for years now.
 While I don't foresee our representatives in Washington tackling this issue anytime soon, it is still something that I've spent a lot of time thinking about, especially when it comes to the question of whether it will help or hurt the middle and lower classes.